proteus-finance/token/README.md

 - Seed function **_have 8_** percent of token supply
 - Seed function will take one parameter  recipient address thats will be in String
-- Seed function only will work after the three months of deployment of token
 - Seed will directly start after deployment.
 - Seed function will not work after 18 months of token deployment